Texas Stadium: Roof

 The most distinctive element of Texas Stadium was its partial roof, the only one in the NFL.
 The roof was originally supposed to be the first retractable roof in the NFL.
 However, it was discovered that the structure could not support the additional weight.
 This resulted in a partial roof that covered most of the stands but not the playing field itself.
 Cowboys linebacker D. D. Lewis once famously said that "Texas Stadium has a hole in its roof, so God can watch His favorite team play".

 The open roof allowed snow to cover the field in the Thanksgiving Day game against the Miami Dolphins in 1993.
-The unusual roof also introduced a unique difficulty in televising games, as sunlight would cover part of the field and make it hard for TV cameras to adjust for the changes in light.
+The unusual roof also introduced a unique difficulty in televising games, as sunlight would cover part of the field and make it hard for television cameras to adjust for the changes in light.

 The roof was repainted in the summer of 2006 by the city of Irving, the stadium's owners.
 It was the first time the roof had been repainted since Texas Stadium opened.